 - Health issues soon after birth, such as breathing difficulties or heart issues

-- Your baby may also be more prone to obesity or diabetes as she gets older
+- Your baby may also be prone obesity or diabetes as she/he gets older

 If you have type 1 diabetes, there is a good chance you will have been managing your diabetes for many years before you start considering becoming pregnant.
 Those who have been involved in helping you learn to live with diabetes may have already discussed your healthcare for when you wish to become pregnant.
 Ideally preconception care should start off as young as possible, so that you are totally fluent and aware of what you need to do.